20250226_165432

 What does the project consist of?

-North Newton Solar is expected generate up to 30MW of electricity with a Battery Energy Storage System on-site to maximise land use efficiency on the 57 hectare site.
+North Newton Solar is expected to generate up to 30MW of electricity on-site to maximise land use efficiency on the 57 hectare site.

 The facility will consist of: